rajeshjanga218/netflix-chatgpt/README.md

 - fetched the data for trailer video
 - updated the store with trailer video
 - embedded youtube video and autoplay
+- implemented the secondary container
+- create the movies slice
+- create the gptsearch slice
+- created the gpt search page and made the button dynamic

 # Features